Ride for Rations 2018 is a fund-raising initiative that involves non-competitive 2 days of cycling.

-Funds raised through RfR 2017 are tax exempt for donations of S$25/- and above.
-Fund raisers are responsible for ensuring that accurate details for tax exemption purpose (e.g. official name & tax reference number) are obtained and written legibly in the pledge card where failure do so may affect eligibility for tax exempt.
+Funds raised through RfR 2018 are tax exempt for donations of S$25/- and above.
+Fund raisers are responsible for ensuring that accurate details for tax exemption purpose (e.g. official name & tax reference number) are obtained and written legibly in the pledge card where failure do so will affect eligibility for tax exempt.

 Registrants will be given a pledge card, which is serialised.
 The cards will be distributed during the rations distribution held monthly at Marsiling or Chai Chee or during the training rides.
 Alternative arrangements can also be made with Organising Committee to collect at other times/location.

 Arrangements have been made with an online donation portal “Give.sg” to facilitate online format of fund raising.
 Whilst Give.sg does not charge for this service, donors will need to pay a small charge imposed by credit card companies.
 Funds collected through this will be transmitted directly to Sunlove with monthly summaries provided to Sunlove of the collection.